lfit/itpol/developer-security-hygiene.md

 - [ ] Prepare encrypted detachable storage _(ESSENTIAL)_
 - [ ] Back up your GnuPG directory _(ESSENTIAL)_
 - [ ] Remove the master key from your home directory _(NICE)_
+- [ ] Remove the revocation certificate from your home directory _(NICE)_

+### Considerations

+Why would you want to remove your master **[C]** key from your home directory?
+This is generally done to prevent your master key from being stolen or accidentally leaked.
+Private keys are tasty targets for malicious actors -- we know this from several successful malware attacks that scanned users' home directories and uploaded any private key content found there.

+It would be very damaging to a developer to have their PGP keys stolen -- in the Free Software world this is often tantamount to identity theft.
+Removing private keys from your home directory helps protect you from such events.

 #### Back up your GnuPG directory

+**!!!Do not skip this step!!!**

 It is important to have a readily available backup of your PGP keys should you need to recover them (this is different from the disaster-level preparedness we did with `paperkey`).

-**This step is especially important if you are going to remove your master key or use smartcard hardware.
-Do not skip this step!**

 #### Prepare detachable encrypted storage

-Start by getting a detachable USB drive (preferably two) that you will use for backup purposes.
-They do not need to be large.
-You will first need to encrypt
+Start by getting a small USB "thumb" drive (preferably two) that you will use for backup purposes.
+You will first need to encrypt them:
-them:

 - [Apple instructions](https://support.apple.com/kb/PH25745)
 - [Linux instructions](https://help.ubuntu.com/community/EncryptedFilesystemsOnRemovableStorage)